-Figures 5.1.4 and 5.1.5 show the differences between both maximum and last advertised prices and transaction prices for properties sold in 2015 (when this information begun to be collected by Data and Analysis) and 2016.
-There has been a bigger difference recently, compared with 2015.
+Figures 5.1.4 and 5.1.5 show the differences between both maximum and last advertised prices and transaction prices for properties sold from 2015 (when this information began to be collected by Data and Analysis).

-Figure 5.1.5 shows that the differential was greatest at the price extremes, i.e. property transacton that were less than £300,000 or more than £599,999, in the third quarters of both 2015 and 2016, but the pattern is more pronounced in 2016.
+Figure 5.1.5 shows that the differential was greatest at the lower priced end, i.e. property transactions that were less than £400,000, in the first quarter of 2017.
+The differential at the higher end was more pronounced in the first quarter of 2016 than in 2017.

-An analysis by property type has not been included, since there were no discernable variations in the differences for apartments, bungalows and houses.
+An analysis by property type has not been included, since there were no discernible variations in the differences for apartments, bungalows and houses.